wp-plugins/simple-instagram-widget/readme.txt

 == Installation ==

 1. Install/activate the widget on WordPress.
+2. Register your Instagram application at the [Instagram Developer site](https://instagram.com/developer)
+3. Insert your Client ID at Settings->Simple Instagram Widget
 2. Add widget to desired widget area.
 3. Choose whether you'd like to display by username or by hashtag.
 4. Insert the Instagram Username of the user who's photos you'd like to display.  - or -